ravicm/hello/cheflab.md

 Successfully verified certificates from `api.chef.io`
 ```

-Upon connecting the workstation to chef server, next step is to connect the nodes, to the server <br>
+Upon connecting the workstation to the chef server, the next step is to connect the nodes, to the server <br>
-the process of connecting the node to server is called BOOTSTRAPPING <br>
+the process of connecting the node to the server is called BOOTSTRAPPING <br>
-the process bootstrapping ensures the server connectivity to the node by installing "chef client" and "ohai" <br>
+the process bootstrapping ensures the server connectivity to the node by installing "chef-client" and "ohai" <br>
-<ins>chef-client</ins> is process ensures the node connectivity to the chef server to get updates <br>
+<ins>chef-client</ins> is process ensures the node connectivity to the chef-server to get updates <br>
 <ins>ohai</ins> is the internal DB, which tells the chef-client about the status of the installations <br>

 The essentials of creating the nodes <br>
-If the nodes are in cloud, make sure the ssh is working, the node private key file(.pem file) is copied to workstation's chef-repo directory to enable secure connection (ssh/scp). though workstation don't directly ssh into the node, copying the key into workstation enables ssh to the node <br>
+If the nodes are in the cloud, make sure the ssh is working, the node private key file(.pem file) is copied to the workstation's chef-repo directory to enable secure connection (ssh/scp). though workstation don't directly ssh into the node, copying the key into workstation enables ssh to the node <br>
 The required ports are opened properly(port 22 for ssh and other application ports like port 80 for web etc.) <br>

 **copy the nodes private key to workstation "chef-repo" directory**
-To run anything on the Chef-Client, all the configurations are created and worked at Chef-wrokstation and will be uploaded to server and server inturn uploads to clients.
+To run anything on the Chef-Client, all the configurations are created and worked at Chef-workstation and will be uploaded to the server and server in turn uploads to clients.
 To update on Clients we use the command starting with **"Knife"**

 To create the chef-client on the node, run the below command  <br>